entron/entron.github.io/_posts/2025-04-01-NanoGPT code map visualizing GPT architecture.md

 mermaid: true
 ---

-I have attempted to learn transfomer multiple times.
+I have attempted to learn the Transformer multiple times.

-When the now classical paper [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762) just came out in 2017 I have attracted by the title.
-That's about 5 years after the classical work [AlexNet](https://papers.nips.cc/paper_files/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html), followed by rapid development of deeper and more safisticated models such as VGG, ResNet, Inception and Faster R-CNN in the field of computer vision.
+When the now-classical paper [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762) first came out in 2017, I was attracted by its title.
+That was about 5 years after the classic work [AlexNet](https://papers.nips.cc/paper_files/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html), followed by rapid developments of deeper and more sophisticated models such as VGG, ResNet, Inception, and Faster R-CNN in the field of computer vision.

-Around 2016-17 were seeing the performance increasing speed of vision models reaching a plateu.
-Many people including myself think attention if one of the most promissing direction to go forward.
-No one knows exactly how to make it work though until *Attention Is All You Need* made the  first major success.
+Around 2016–17, we were seeing a plateau in the performance improvement of vision models.
+Many people, including myself, thought attention might be one of the most promising directions forward.
+However, no one knew exactly how to make it work until *Attention Is All You Need* achieved the first major success.

-However, after reading the paper for one hour, I give up with the conclusion that it is a paper written by genius, but also for genius.
-I didn't like the use of the terms "key", "value" and "query" either.
-They feel too computer sciency for me.
-(I still think those are bad naming and framing.
-They obscured the genius architecture, at least to me).
-I was hopping someone propose a better and more intuitive archteture to replace transfomer in a few years, so I don't have to have to learn it.
+However, after reading the paper for one hour, I gave up, concluding that it was a paper written by geniuses, but also for geniuses.
+I didn't like the use of the terms "key," "value," and "query" either.
+They felt too "computer sciency" to me.
+(I still think those are poor naming choices and framing.
+They obscured the genius architecture, at least for me.)
+I was hoping someone would propose a better and more intuitive architecture to replace the Transformer in a few years, so I wouldn't have to learn it.

-This never happend.
-What did happen is one model after another which based on transfomer made big success.
-I did invested a bit more time and had another two small tries when BERT and ViT came out.
-Wih the help of more intuitive material such as the fatastic guide [*The Illustrated Transformer*](https://jalammar.github.io/illustrated-transformer/) I was able to have a better picture of the model though not every detail.
-I still have many qestions unanswered.
+This never happened.
+Instead, one model after another based on the Transformer achieved significant success.
+I did invest a bit more time and made two other small attempts when BERT and ViT came out.
+With the help of more intuitive materials such as the fantastic guide [*The Illustrated Transformer*](https://jalammar.github.io/illustrated-transformer/), I was able to develop a clearer understanding of the model, although not in every detail.
+I still had many unanswered questions.

-By the end of 2022, ChatGPT relieased and everyone is shocked.
-I told myself that's it, no more waiting, understand everything about transformer now!
-Luckily Andrej Karpathy created the [nanoGPT](https://github.com/karpathy/nanoGPT) together with a very detailed [two hour video](https://www.youtube.com/watch?v=kCc8FmEb1nY) to explain it.
-I followed the video, read the code, run some experiments, and even created [a pull request](https://github.com/karpathy/nanoGPT/pull/254).
+By the end of 2022, ChatGPT was released, and everyone was shocked.
+I told myself, that's it—no more waiting—I need to understand everything about the Transformer now!
+Luckily, Andrej Karpathy created [nanoGPT](https://github.com/karpathy/nanoGPT) along with a very detailed [two-hour video](https://www.youtube.com/watch?v=kCc8FmEb1nY) explaining it.
+I followed the video, read the code, ran some experiments, and even created [a pull request](https://github.com/karpathy/nanoGPT/pull/254).

-The problem is I am a visual thinker, without a diagram I don't feel I have learned it even though I understand the code line by line.
-Beside after two years not working directly on the architeture level I feel I quickly forgot lots of things about the model.
-I need a diagram, a map of the code to help me to easily recall and navigate different parts of the LLM.
+The problem is, I am a visual thinker.
+Without a diagram, I don't feel like I've learned something thoroughly, even if I understand the code line by line.
+Additionally, after two years of not working directly at the architecture level, I felt I quickly forgot many details about the model.
+I needed a diagram—a map of the code—to help me easily recall and navigate different parts of the LLM.

-Therefore, I asked LLM to create some [mermaid diagrams](https://mermaid.js.org/) for me based on the `model.py` file in nanoGPT repo.
-It is actually a good way to test the LLM's coding ability by the way.
-I have tried Gemini Pro 2.5, ChatGPT 4o, 4.5, o1, Gemma 27b, Claudia 3.7 (in copilot), Claudia 3.7 thinking (in copilot).
-The best result is from Claudia 3.7.
-Interestingly, Gemma 3 forget my question after reading the code.
-In the end I used the diagram from claudia 3.7 and edited with chatgpt 4.5 and manually.
+Therefore, I asked an LLM to create some [Mermaid diagrams](https://mermaid.js.org/) for me based on the `model.py` file in the nanoGPT repo.
+By the way, this is actually a good method to test an LLM's coding ability.
+I tried Gemini Pro 2.5, ChatGPT 4o, 4.5, o1, Gemma 3 27b, Claude 3.7 (in Copilot), and Claude 3.7 Thinking (in Copilot).
+The best result came from Claude 3.7.
+Interestingly, Gemma 3 forgot my question after reading the code.
+In the end, I used the diagram from Claude 3.7, edited it with ChatGPT 4.5, and did some manual adjustments.

-There are 5 diagrams from high level to lower levels.
-I used top to down information flow direction, which is the opposite of the diagram in the original  transformer paper, because I somehow like it better and it aligns with "deep" as in deep learning.
-I also add tensor dimensions in the blocks with the following meaning:
+There are 5 diagrams ranging from high-level to lower-level views.
+I used a top-to-bottom information flow direction, which is opposite to the original Transformer paper's diagrams, because I somehow prefer this direction, and it aligns with the "deep" concept in deep learning.
+I also added tensor dimensions in the blocks, with the following meanings:

 - **B**: Batch size
 - **T**: Sequence length (Block size, e.g., 1024)